GYG-be/gyg-be.github.io/_posts/2024-04-5-ag-robotic-training-inspired-by-Gauntlet-AI.md

 categories: disrupt
 ---

+# Professional Development Program for Agricultural Robotics Innovation

-This program is inspired by [Gauntlet AI](https://www.gauntletai.com/program-faq), which is an intensive 10-week training program [cost-free to participants] designed to develop the next generation of AI-enabled technical leaders.
-Graduates [who recieve travel and expense compensation, while paying no salary for the program] successfully completing Gauntlet receive automatic job offers in a $200k/yr role as an AI Engineer in Austin, Texas ... or maybe something better than that.
+This initiative draws inspiration from [Gauntlet AI](https://www.gauntletai.com/program-faq), an intensive 10-week training program offered at no cost to participants, designed to develop the next generation of AI-enabled technical leaders.
+Successful Gauntlet graduates receive competitive compensation packages, including potential employment opportunities as AI Engineers with annual salaries of approximately $200,000 in Austin, Texas, or potentially more advantageous arrangements.

-What has been developed below is a program who's aim is not just to produce extremely high-earning technically-adept, autodidactic, skill-renewing employees like Gauntlet ...  even though, we recognize that some might choose a route that allows them to focus on technology, engineering and science rather than running a business.
+Our program builds upon this model while establishing a distinct focus and objective.
+While we acknowledge that some participants may choose career paths that allow them to concentrate on technology, engineering, and scientific advancement rather than entrepreneurship, our initiative extends beyond developing highly-skilled technical professionals.

-**The primary aim of this program is to create founders of new employer firms who own the future of agricultural robotics; it's important to realize why that future is going to be so disruptive of the economics of agriculture, not to mention the the way that farming and the equipment business look.**
+**The primary objective of this program is to cultivate founders of new ventures who will shape the future of agricultural robotics.
+Understanding the transformative impact this technology will have on agricultural economics and operational frameworks is critical to our mission.**

-Expected outcomes include:
+Anticipated outcomes include:

-- Minimum 10 venture-backed startups within 18 months
+- Development of at least 10 venture-backed startups within 18 months
-- 30+ patentable technologies
+- Generation of more than 30 patentable technologies
-- Complete disruption of at least one traditional agricultural process
+- Fundamental transformation of at least one conventional agricultural process
-- Creation of a talent pipeline that outcompetes Silicon Valley for rural innovation
+- Establishment of a talent development ecosystem that rivals Silicon Valley for rural innovation

-The [future of farming](https://www.ffa.org/about/ffa-creed/) will not come from gradual evolution but from relentless disruption by hungry innovators who understand both technology and agriculture.
-This program creates the founders who will employ thousands and transform how America feeds itself and the world.
+As articulated in the [FFA Creed](https://www.ffa.org/about/ffa-creed/), agricultural advancement will not emerge from incremental improvements but through transformative innovation driven by determined entrepreneurs who possess expertise in both technology and agricultural systems.
+This program aims to develop the founders who will create employment opportunities for thousands while revolutionizing food production systems across America and globally.

 ## The Swarm Revolution: Transforming Agriculture Through Distributed Robotic Systems